dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 <!-- ____________________________________________________________________ -->

 # 32. what is React.Fragment?
-- `React.Fragment` is a built-in component in React that allows you to group multiple children elements without adding extra nodes to the DOM.
+- `React.Fragment` is a built-in component in React that allows us to group multiple children elements without adding extra nodes to the DOM.
 It provides a way to return multiple elements from a component's render method without needing to wrap them in a parent element like a `div` or a `span`.

-`React.Fragment` is a useful feature in React for grouping multiple elements without adding extra nodes to the DOM, helping you write cleaner and more efficient JSX code.
+`React.Fragment` is a useful feature in React for grouping multiple elements without adding extra nodes to the DOM, helping us write cleaner and more efficient JSX code.
 <!-- ____________________________________________________________________ -->

 # 11. What is Types of Components?